amulyaojha11/Temperature-Prediction-of-Indian-Cities/Data/README.md

-This folder contains the modified dataset that we wil be using for the temperature prediction
+This folder contains the modified dataset of tempreratures of the four Indian cities-Chennai,Delhi,Kolkata,Mumbai- that we wil be using throughout for temperature prediction